FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 definitions needed for evaluating whether a particular test procedure complies with MLRsearch specification.

-{::comment}
-    [Good idea for 08, maybe ask BMWG first?]

-    <mark>TODO VP: Separate Requirements and Recommendations/Suggestions
-    paragraphs? (currently requirements are in discussion subsections - discussion should only clarify things without adding new requirements)</mark>
-{:/comment}

 Some terms used in the specification are capitalized.
 It is just a stylistic choice for this document, reminding the reader this term is introduced, defined or explained elsewhere in the document.
+See [Index ](#index) for list of such terms.
 Lowercase variants are equally valid.

-Each per term subsection contains a short **Definition** paragraph containing a minimal definition and all strict REQUIREMENTS, followed by **Discussion** paragraphs containing some important consequences and RECOMMENDATIONS.
+Each per term subsection contains a short **Definition** paragraph containing a minimal definition and all strict requirements, followed by **Discussion** paragraphs focusing on important consequences and recommendations.
+Requirements on the way other components can use the defined quantity are also present in the discussion paragraphs.

 Other text in this section discusses document structure and non-authoritative summaries.